Subic–Clark–Tarlac Expressway

-Built by the Bases Conversion and Development Authority (BCDA), a government-owned and controlled corporation, construction of the expressway started in 2005.
-Commercial operations then started on April 28, 2008, with the opening of the Subic–Clark Segment and Zone A of the portion of Clark-Tarlac Segment.
-The opening of Zones B and C of the remaining Clark–Tarlac Segment on July 25, 2008, signaled the full operations of SCTEX.
+The expressway was constructed by the Bases Conversion and Development Authority (BCDA), a government-owned and controlled corporation (GOCC), to provide a transport corridor between Subic (Zambales and Bataan), Clark (Pampanga), and Tarlac and to connect major infrastructure in the region, including the Port of Subic Bay, Subic Bay International Airport, and Clark International Airport.
+Construction began in 2005.
+Commercial operations began on April 28, 2008, with the opening of the Subic–Clark segment and Zone A of the Clark–Tarlac segment.
+Zones B and C of the Clark–Tarlac segment opened on July 25, 2008, marking the full opening of the SCTEX.